 Roasting the squash

 Pre-heat oven to 400 degrees.
 Wash spaghetti squash, cut off stem and slice squash lengthwise.
 Scoop out the seeds and gunk. (save the seeds and roast them!)
-Brush with olive oil, season with salt and pepper, and place in baking dish (9×13 works well) with a little water in the bottom of the dish — as the squash cooks, you can add more water if it dries up.
+Brush with olive oil, season with salt and pepper, and place, cut side down, in baking dish (9×13 works well) with a little water in the bottom of the dish — as the squash cooks, you can add more water if it dries up.
 Roast for 45-60 minutes, depending on squash size, or until inside is soft and easily “fluffs” with a fork.
 It will look like very tiny spaghetti noodles… hence the name, cool huh? :)

 While squash is roasting, brown Italian sausage in large skillet over medium heat.
 Remove sausage from the pan and set aside, but SAVE the drippings in the pan for the next step.